 Keeping your audience active is just as important as creating quality content.
 There are no videos with millions of views and only a few comments.

-So a high engagement rate is the foundation of your videos; a must for success on YouTube.
+So a high engagement rate is the foundation of your videos, a must for success on YouTube.

 Rule 4.
-Work on Content
+Work on content

 Not all topics are equally popular.
 The first thing to do is to study your niche, explore the prospect of developing your content, monitor competitors with a similar initial target audience, and build a content strategy based on this data.
+Additionally, pay attention to the geographic specificity of your target audience and the relevant trends within that demographic.

 If John makes content exclusively about shrews, the view cap will drop significantly compared to videos about all animals.